Attractions, Sights & Things to Do in Xanthi

 Event of the first week of September that finalizes summer and brings a unique festive mode.

-Baring the name of an artist who comes from the city and donated his paintings to the organisation.
+Bearing the name of an artist who comes from the city and donated his paintings to the organization.

 One of the most important and famous Carnival events of Greece that attracts visitors from all over the country and abroad.

 A historical and religious landmark that houses the ecclesiastical museum of the city.

 The fifth biggest river of Greece that has its springs in Bulgaria, flows very close to the city of Xanthi and expels to the Thracian Sea.

 The ancient coastal city that played an important role and has a very rich historical past.

 Long sandy beach by the port of the village where beach bars and tavernas offer many amenities.

 Arogi Fanari Beach, Rhodope (Komotini)